Osamu Tezuka: Legacy and influence

 In the 2006 list by the Japan Media Arts Festival asking critics, scholars, mangaka, etc. for the 'Greatest Manga of All Time', Tezuka had three works make the top 10: Phoenix(1st), Black Jack(5th) and Astro Boy(tied 6th).
 He was the only figure with more than one work in the top 10.

 Tezuka was a personal friend (and apparent artistic influence) of Brazilian comic book artist Mauricio de Sousa.
 In 2012, Maurício published a two-issue story arc in the Monica Teen comic book featuring some of Tezuka's main characters, including Astro Boy, Black Jack, Sapphire, and Kimba, joining Monica and her friends in an adventure in the Amazon rainforest against a smuggling organization chopping down hundreds of trees.
 This was the first time that Tezuka Productions allowed overseas artists to use Tezuka's characters.
+On November 14, 2018, a Monica Toy short featuring Astro Boy was uploaded on YouTube in honor of Tezuka's spiritual 90th birthday.

 In October 2019, a project was announced called Tezuka 2020, which is AI-illustrated manga in his style.
 At first, the illustrations were distorted and horrifying, but after studying actual human faces, the illustrations looked more like his.
 After looking through thousands of AI-generated pictures, one stood out, and the illustrator Urumu Tsunogai created the new protagonist.
 In 2020, an AI writer-artist made by Kioxia was tasked to make a new "Tezuka" manga called Paidon, which takes place in a futuristic apocalyptic society, which was released in the magazine Morning on 27 February 2020.
 It is part of the project, which will also be drawn by physical human beings such as Shigeto Ikehara, Kenichi Kiriki, and Urumu Tsunogai.
 Tezuka's son held a ceremony on 26 February 2020, to introduce people to the manga.
 The publisher of the magazine already confirmed that a sequel is in production.
-The manga was published in English on June 4, 2020 under the name Phaedo.
+The manga was published in English on June 4, 2020, under the name Phaedo.